-Because the symptoms of amyloidosis aren’t specific to the condition, it can take some time to be diagnosed.
-Your doctor will talk to you and examine you, and will probably order blood tests and X-rays.
+The symptoms of amyloidosis are similar to other common conditions, so it can take some time to be diagnosed.
+Your doctor will talk to you and examine you, and will probably order blood tests and x-rays.

-You might need to have a biopsy, where your doctor sends a piece of affected body tissue for examination under a microscope.
-There are special dyes in the laboratory that will show up the amyloid protein.
+You might need to have a biopsy, where your doctor sends a piece of affected body tissue for examination in a laboratory.
+The laboratory will use special dyes to show up the amyloid protein.

-If amyloidosis is confirmed, your doctor may want to do additional testing to see how it has impacted your body.
+If amyloidosis is confirmed, your doctor may want to do additional testing to see how it has affected your body.
 These tests might include looking at the heart or the kidneys.

-Some people recover well with treatment, while others have ongoing problems with amyloidosis even after they have had treatment.
+Some people recover well with treatment, while others have ongoing problems with amyloidosis even after treatment.
 Your doctor will be able to discuss treatment with you in more detail.

 Learn more here about the development and quality assurance of healthdirect content.